Ashritavinod/Text-to-Speech-using-Suno-Bark-Model-Hugging-Face-Transformers-/README.md

-# 🗣️ Text-to-Speech using Suno Bark Model (Hugging Face Transformers)
+# 🗣Text-to-Speech using Suno Bark Model (Hugging Face Transformers)

 This project demonstrates how to perform **text-to-speech (TTS)** conversion using the [Hugging Face `transformers`](https://huggingface.co/docs/transformers/index) library and the **`suno/bark-small`** pre-trained model.
 The audio is generated from a given input text and played directly within a Jupyter notebook environment.

 ---

-## 📌 Project Overview
+##  Project Overview

 This notebook performs the following tasks: